By the time Mary Fairfax Somerville (1780-1872) reached her teens, her father thought she was one step away from a straight jacket.

 Fears For Her Sanity

 Mary also studied music and painting, required accomplishments for her era.
-Her painting teacher mentioned in passing that Euclid’s theories, which explained perspective in painting, also formed the basis for understanding astronomy and other sciences.
+Her painting teacher mentioned that Euclid’s theories, which explained perspective in painting, also formed the basis for understanding astronomy and other sciences.

 My father came home for a short time, and, somehow or other, finding out what I was about, said to my mother, ‘Peg, we must put a stop to this, or we shall have Mary in a strait jacket one of these days.
 There was X., who went raving mad about the longitude!’